Storidge/cio-user-docs/cioctl_cli/create.md

 | --swarm         |                      | Configure a Docker Swarm cluster (default)     |
 | --token         | TOKEN                | Use token to enable more cluster capabilities  |
 | --zone          | ZONE1, ZONE2         | Specify zone names for multi-zone cluster      |

-Run the `cioctl join` command string on nodes to be added to the cluster.
-Run the `cioctl init` command string on the primary node, after adding nodes to cluster.

 Use the `--drive` option to set the drive type for cluster initialization.
 This is useful for virtual servers where caching software may confuse drive type discovery.